JakubNemecekHub/tree/README.md

 | Root node **5** is unbalanced with skew +2.
 It's right child **6** is not left heavy (it's skew is +1), so no need for double rotation. | Root node **5** is unbalanced with skew +2.
 It's right child **10** is left heavy (it's skew is -1).
 This creates a *zig-zag* pattern.
 We first rotate **10** to the right and only then the root to the left. | Root node **7** is unbalanced with skew -2.
 It's left child **6** is not right heavy (it's skew is -1), so no need for double rotation. | Root node **10** is unbalanced with skew -2.
 It's left child **5** is right heavy (it's skew is +1).
 This creates a *zig-zag* pattern.
 We first rotate **5** to the left and only then the root to the right. |

 ## Sources

+# Note on use of std::unique_ptr

+Using std::unique_ptr<Node> for the children proved to be challenging.
+It's not even clear if it is a better approach than raw pointers and manual memory management.
+WE haven't even tested for memory leaks!

+The problem we are now facing is a sort of "random iteration" through the tree in our *huff* program.
+We need to be able to have a variable that points to a specific node in the tree.
+And we must be able to assign a different node in the tree to this node.
+But the ownership must stay unchanged.

+Can this be done using raw pointers?